tmbern/tmbern.github.io/_posts/2020-06-26-Bayes Classifier.md

                 return y_pred

-the predict method simply uses the predicted probabilites method to calculate the predicted class for each observation that is passed to it.
+The predict method simply uses the predicted probabilites method to calculate the predicted class for each observation that is passed to it.

+To see how this class implementation performed against sklearn GaussianNB() algorithm, visit the [repo](https://github.com/tmbern/CS-Data-Science-Build-Week-1) and run the Bayes_test.py file.